flavienbwk/book-devops/README.md

 # Scaling Institutions with DevOps - The book

-This repo hosts a book written by a SRE/DevOps engineer, [me](https://berwick.fr).
+This repo hosts a book written by an SRE/DevOps engineer, [me](https://berwick.fr).
 So I had to make it GitOps-compliant.
+I hope it will be community-driven over time to fill it with good resources or enhance some parts.

-While you will be able to order the physical version soon, this is the digital interactive copy.
+While you will be able to order the physical version soon, this is the digital and interactive copy.

 ## Languages